 Putting yourself out there as a singer or instrumentalist can make you feel quite exposed.
-So how do artists deal with criticism?
+So how do artists deal with criticism, negative feedback and bad reviews?

 It’s important you learn how to handle reviews as a musician.
 This includes official press write-ups and individual opinions on social media.
 Feedback can be very useful, but it has to be weighed and you must always consider your reputation when responding.